12 Famous Authors Who Also Wrote for Children

 4. Ernest Hemingway

-In 1951, Holiday Magazine published Hemingway’s only stories for children: The Good Lion and The Faithful Bull.
+In 1951, Holiday Magazine published author Ernest Hemingway’s only stories for children: The Good Lion and The Faithful Bull.
 Hemingway likely wrote both fables for Adriana Ivancich (his Venetian love interest) and her nephew.

 The Good Lion follows a winged, pasta-eating lion.
 He visits Africa, where he's bullied by other lions for being different.
 The big cat, however, never bites back.
 He stays cheerful, eventually flying away from his bullies in Hemingway style: